Seven Signs To Recognize If You Might Have Disorganized Schizophrenia

 The types of schizophrenia

-Before we dive into the different signs that you may want to watch for, let’s take a closer look at the different types of schizophrenia.
+Before we dive into the different signs that you may want to watch for, let’s take a closer look at the different types of schizophrenia, along with their positive and negative symptoms.
 As mentioned, there are five different types, and they each have slightly different aspects to them.
 You’ll need to speak with a mental health professional to be formally diagnosed with any of these.

 Disorganized schizophrenia is a type of schizophrenia characterized by disorganized speech, thoughts, and behaviors.
 The individual generally has difficulty expressing themselves, including their emotions, and may have trouble with their speech patterns.
 They may struggle to engage with social situations because of strange social behaviors and actions that exclude them from the general group.